-We believe in the power of words and the value of reading as we seek to end miseducations of history and to educate ourselves and others about the publishing world.
+We believe in the power of words and the value of reading as we seek to end miseducation, to explore history, and to educate ourselves and others about the publishing world.
 Knowledge is power.
 Reading is essential.
-We are on a mission to promote revolutionary thought, Black consciousness, creative expression, and authentic human connections.
+We are on a mission to promote revolutionary thought, radical humanitarianism, creative expression, and authentic human connections.
 We support each other by reading and promoting each other’s work.

-We believe in self-determination and equality and are working to make a difference in the world of book writing, promoting authors and perspectives that aren’t often heard.
+We believe in self-determination and equality and are working to make a difference in the world of book writing by promoting authors and perspectives that aren’t often heard.
 We want to amplify people who’s thoughts and views are often minimized and build across different areas of struggle.

-We are literary activists of all shades, people of African descent, and people of color seeking to change power structures in the way we publish, share revenue, and share information.
-We are dedicated to the liberation of Black people specifically and all oppressed people generally as our books explore ideas about power, history, gender, sexuality, culture, identity, LGBTQ oppression and liberation, resources, finances, capitalism, general politics of oppression, liberation/freedom, and self-esteem.
+We are literary activists of all shades, people of African descent, womyn, humanitarians, and people of color seeking to change power structures in the way we publish, share revenue, and share information.
+We are dedicated to the liberation of Black people specifically and all oppressed people generally as our books explore ideas about power, history, gender, sexuality, culture, identity, LGBTQ oppression and liberation, resources, finances, capitalism, general politics of oppression, liberation/freedom, radical love, spirituality, and self-esteem.

 subscribe now for updates from Pens Up Press

 Kristin Richardson Jordan (Pens Up Press Founder)

 I am an activist poet and teaching artist passionate about anti-racist, anti-sexist, and anti-imperialist education.
 I love to read and write, especially poetry, and I believe in the power of all people, and particularly Black people, to liberate ourselves.
 Much of my work focuses on questions of Black liberation and women’s liberation as it relates to Black women.
-In addition to being a published author myself, I am the founder of Pens Up Press, a radical printing press for writers of color, and the founder of Uproar Poetry, an online poetry platform for activist poets.
-I also run writing workshops at senior centers in Harlem and have started a youth activist writing and theatre program called Birthright.
+In addition to being a published author myself, I am the founder of Pens Up Press (this site) and the founder of Uproar Poetry (an online poetry platform for activist poets).
+I also run writing workshops at senior centers in Harlem and have co-founded a youth writing and theatre program called Birthright with Fariso Jordan.